 Codeception

 Codeception is one of the most used testing frameworks that support unit testing, functional testing, and acceptance testing.
 It became more popular because of its high test execution speed, ease of use, and easy maintainability of the code base.
-It has default integration with PHP frameworks like Symfony2, Laravel4, Zend, Yii, etc. Codeception requires PHP with a version greater than 5 for installation; also, it requires curl.
-Codeception can be installed by downloading the PHAR or by downloading and installing manually via Composer.
+It has default integration with PHP frameworks like Symfony2, Laravel4, Zend, Yii, etc. Codeception requires a version of PHP greater than 5 for installation; it also involves curl.
+Codeception can be installed by downloading the PHAR or manually downloading and installing it via Composer.
 Codeception follows a behavior-driven development approach.
-So test cases can be written in Gherkin language, similar to JBehave and Cucumber.
-It has integration with many CI tools like Jenkins and TeamCity.
+So, test cases can be written in the Gherkin language, similar to JBehave and Cucumber.
+It integrates with many CI tools like Jenkins and TeamCity.
 It provides various database modules supporting database testing.
 Codeception also has REST modules that help to test web services.
-Click here to learn more about Codeception.

 Pros